 Preferred contact method: email

-Genetic and epigenetic data integration by machine learning approaches
+OMICS integration and tumor heterogeneity by machine learning approaches

 Genomic approaches to studying cis-regulatory modules in hematopoiesis

 Genomic sequence analysis and visualization